 Gray has become very involved in the local and national soccer communities.
-He is the director of the local West Virginia Rowdies youth club teams that have won multiple state championships, and he is also the chairman of the player selection committee for the MLS Combine.
+He is the director of the local West Virginia Rowdies youth club teams that have won multiple state championships.
 In 2004, he was appointed to the USSF National Instructional Staff.

 Gray's love of the game shows in his coaching philosophy, as he stresses both hard work, and the importance of having fun.